mmatschiner/tutorials/ml_phylogeny_inference/README.md

 <a name="q1"></a>

-* **Question 1:** In the model selection done with PAUP\*, the estimates for the stationary frequencies under the GTR model with gamma-distrbuted rate variation were 0.314 (A), 0.232 (C), 0.211 (G), and 0.242 (T).
-In contrast, these frequencies were estimated by RAxML as 0.275 (A), 0.252 (C), 0.244 (G), and 0.230 (T).
-Thus, these estimates differ actually quite a lot.
-The reason for these differences could be the relatively small alignment size leading to stochastic variation, or the fact that the phylogeny was assumed in the model selection analysis with PAUP\*, but was co-estimated with the model parameters by RAxML.
+* **Question 1:** The "TIM2e+I+G4" model was chosen, according to the "Bayesian information criterion" (BIC) ([Schwarz 1978](https://projecteuclid.org/euclid.aos/1176344136)).
+The "+I" and "+G4" parts of the model name indicate that it includes a parameter for the proportion of completely invariable alignment sites and another parameter defining the shape of a Gamma distribution to approximate among-site rate variation.
+The TIM2e model assumes that the rates of A/C and A/T transversions (and their reverse) are equal, and also that the rates of C/G and G/T transversions (and their reverse) are equal.
+More information on all substitution models used by IQ-TREE can be found on [http://www.iqtree.org/doc/Substitution-Models](http://www.iqtree.org/doc/Substitution-Models).

 <a name="q2"></a>

-* **Question 2:** No, cichlids are not monophyletic in this phylogeny even though many of them cluster together.
+* **Question 2:** The dataset includes No, cichlids are not monophyletic in this phylogeny even though many of them cluster together.
 But e.g. the placement of the killifish *Aplocheilus panchax* ("Aplochepanchax") as the sister species to the Malagasy cichlid *Ptychochromis grandidieri* ("Ptychocgrandid") shows that cichlids do not appear as monophyletic in this phylogeny (in contrast to results from much more extensive studies that clearly show that cichlids are in fact a monophyletic group; [Matschiner et al. 2017](https://academic.oup.com/sysbio/article/66/1/3/2418030); [Betancur-R. et al. 2017](https://bmcevolbiol.biomedcentral.com/articles/10.1186/s12862-017-0958-3)).

 <a name="q3"></a>